Skip to main content

 4. Right-click to add nodes:

-• Start Node: Where the player begins.
+• Entrance (Spawn): Where the player begins.

-• Room Node: A generic room.
+• Normal Room: A generic room.

-• Goal Node: The end of the dungeon.
+• Exit: The end of the dungeon.

 5. Draw lines between them to define the path.